Shuayb-Ibrahim/shuayb-ibrahim.github.io/_pages/about.md

 My name is Shuayb Ibrahim.
 I'm currently working as a Business Intelligence Analyst for Maginhawa Group, a small to medium size company in the hospitality sector and I am a Data Science Student at the University of London.

 ### Education
-<hr>I am an undergraduate student at the University of London, undertaking the Data Science and Busi‐ ness Analytics course with academic direction being provided by London School of Economics and Political Science.
+<hr>I am an undergraduate student at the University of London, undertaking the Data Science and Business Analytics course with academic direction being provided by London School of Economics and Political Science.
 I completed A Levels in Computer Science, Mathematics and Spanish.
 I am also a certified entry-level python programmer.

 ### My hobbies
 <hr>